-Ride the true bikers paradise with Big Bike Tours!
+Ride the true bikers paradise with Motorcycle Tours Thailand!
 This excursion will take you to the most beautiful countryside of Northern Thailand.
 Experience great roads, no traffic, no speed cams, and stunning scenery.
 The true bikers paradise tour can deliver all that and more.
 Ride the famous highway No. 1148, ranked as one of the top 10 best riding roads all over the world.
 Places are limited to 10 riders and in high demand.
 Small groups are safer and friendlier.
 What are you waiting for?

-Riders will be accommodated in a private room with a double bed in Big Bike Tours' charming hotels.
+Riders will be accommodated in a private room with a double bed in Motorcycle Tours Thailand's charming hotels.
 If you bring a pillion, you can opt for a twin room or a double room.

 The hotel in Chiang Mai will be your base before starting your exciting journey.
 During your stay in Nan and Phrae, your accommodation will be a beautiful hotel with a swimming pool facility.
 While in Sukhothai, you will be accommodated in a charming guest house with swimming pool.
 And when you're in Khao Kho, you will enjoy the pleasant weather and relax in your peaceful accommodation.

 Early morning meet and greet at your accommodation in Chiang Mai.
-Big Bike Tours will provide the tour briefing, and then provide you with your riding gear and bike.
+Motorcycle Tours Thailand will provide the tour briefing, and then provide you with your riding gear and bike.
 They will inform you briefly of local history, geography, and acknowledge any personal requirements.
 Lastly, there will be a general question and answer opportunity for any concerns you might have related to the tour.